Pippa Middleton Has Had One Crazy, Globe-Trotting Honeymoon

 The holiday, according to some estimates, has cost as much as $140,000.

-And that’s not including the clothing bill or excess luggage account: one publication estimated that the 33-year-old’s travel clothes may have cost as much as $33,000.
+And that’s not including the clothing bill or excess luggage account: One publication estimated that the 33-year-old’s travel clothes may have cost as much as $33,000.
 Hello!
-Canada broke down a mere walk along the beach as follows: 'Lantern' poplin flounce dress from Kate Spade New York - $586.
-Persol ‘Typewriter Havana’ sunglasses - $266.
-White Antibes bikini from British swimwear brand, Biondi - $368.
-Simple, Nike baseball hat - $35.
+Canada broke down a mere walk along the beach as follows: “Lantern” poplin flounce dress from Kate Spade New York—$586.
+Persol “Typewriter Havana” sunglasses—$266.
+White Antibes bikini from British swimwear brand, Biondi—$368.
+Simple, Nike baseball hat—$35.

 Before getting too excited about the numbers involved we should recall, of course, that there’s every possibility that Middleton and her new beau aren’t, despite their enormous wealth, paying retail.

-The royal family are not particularly notorious for insisting they pay full price for everything – just ask Land Rover – and it’s quite possible that Middleton has been offered some generous discounts by her loyal pals in the hotel business.
+The royal family are not particularly notorious for insisting they pay full price for everything—just ask Land Rover—and it’s quite possible that Middleton has been offered some generous discounts by her loyal pals in the hotel business.

-Still, the tips alone on this trip would bankrupt the 99%.
+Still, the tips alone on this trip would bankrupt the 99 percent.

 Simple, $35, Nike baseball hats off, however, to Middleton, who does finally appear to have figured out that granny was right, and it is always best to smile when having one’s photograph taken.

-Middleton had developed an unfortunate habit in London of ice-queening the paparazzi with a look that was 50% hauteur and 50% fuck you, which made running endless pictures of her on Page 3 even more irresistible than usual for the Daily Mail.
+Middleton had developed an unfortunate habit in London of ice-queening the paparazzi with a look that was 50 percent hauteur and 50 percent fuck you, which made running endless pictures of her on Page 3 even more irresistible than usual for the Daily Mail.

 Middleton even managed to tell reporters she was having a “wonderful time” on her vacay so far.